pingcap/docs-cn/v3.0/reference/tidb-binlog/deploy.md

             the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default) It does not support the Rename DDL operation on tables of `ignore schemas`.
         -initial-commit-ts
-            If Drainer does not have the related breakpoint information, you can configure the related breakpoint information using this parameter. ("0" by default)
+            If Drainer does not have the related breakpoint information, you can configure the related breakpoint information using this parameter.
+(In TiDB 3.0.6 or later versions, the value of this parameter is `-1` by default; Before TiDB 3.0.6, the value is `0` by default.)
+            If the value of this parameter is `-1`, Drainer automatically obtains the latest timestamp from PD.
         -log-file string
             the path of the log file
         -log-rotate string